ContentSquare/chproxy/config/README.md

 ## Why it was created

 We faced a situation when `ClickHouse` exceeded `max_execution_time` and `max_concurrent_queries` limits due to various reasons:
-`max_execution_time` may be exceeded due to the current implementation deficiencies.
+- `max_execution_time` may be exceeded due to the current implementation deficiencies.
-`max_concurrent_queries` works only on a per-node basis.
+- `max_concurrent_queries` works only on a per-node basis.
 There is no way to limit the number of concurrent queries on a cluster if queries are spread across cluster nodes.

 This led to high resource usage on all the cluster nodes.
 We had to kill those queries manually (since `ClickHouse` didn't kill them by itself) and to launch a dedicated http proxy for sending all the requests to a dedicated `ClickHouse` node under the given user.
-Now we had two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERT`s among cluster nodes and another one for sending `SELECT`s to a dedicated node where limits may be enforced.
+Now we had two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERTs` among cluster nodes and another one for sending `SELECTs` to a dedicated node where limits may be enforced.
 This was fragile and inconvenient to manage, so `chproxy` has been created :)

 ## Use cases

-### Spread `INSERT`s among cluster shards
+### Spread `INSERTs` among cluster shards

-Usually `INSERT`s are sent from application servers located in a limited number of subnetworks. `INSERT`s from other subnetworks must be denied.
+Usually `INSERTs` are sent from application servers located in a limited number of subnetworks. `INSERTs` from other subnetworks must be denied.

-All the `INSERT`s may be routed to a distributed table on a single node.
+All the `INSERTs` may be routed to a distributed table on a single node.
 But this increases resource usage (CPU and network) on the node comparing to other nodes, since it must parse each row from each `INSERT` and route it to the corresponding node (shard).

-It would be better to spread `INSERT`s among available shards and to route them directly to per-shard tables instead of distributed tables.
-The routing logic may be embedded either directly into applications generating `INSERT`s or may be moved to a proxy.
+It would be better to spread `INSERTs` among available shards and to route them directly to per-shard tables instead of distributed tables.
+The routing logic may be embedded either directly into applications generating `INSERTs` or may be moved to a proxy.
 Proxy approach is better since it allows re-configuring `ClickHouse` cluster without modification of application configs and without application downtime.

 The following minimal `chproxy` config may be used for this use case:
 ```yml